Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/README.md

 # RANS_pipe
-RANS code to solve turbulent flows over a flat plate or through a pipe or channel with variable properties
+RANS code to solve turbulent flows over a flat plate or through a pipe and channel with variable properties as a function of temperature only ([low mach number approximation](https://ccse.lbl.gov/Research/LowMach/lowMach.html)).

 ## Models